NoHo, Manhattan: History

 Even so, wealthy New Yorkers lived here through the end of the 19th century.
 Editor and poet William Cullen Bryant and inventor and entrepreneur Isaac Singer lived in the neighborhood in the 1880s.
-By the 20th century, however, warehouses and manufacturing firms moved in, the elite moved to places such as Murray Hill, and the area fell into disrepair.
+By the 20th century, warehouses and manufacturing firms moved in.
+Consequently the elite moved to places such as Murray Hill, and the area fell into disrepair.
 The neighborhood became mainly a manufacturing district by the 1880s, especially around the relatively wide Bond Street.
 Terra cotta and brick "loft" buildings were among the new buildings being constructed in this time, and construction of such buildings continued into the 1890s, in the Greek Revival architectural style in homage to the mansions that formerly occupied the area.
 The demolition of upper-class buildings continued, and by 1902, the southernmost five mansions on Colonnade Row were demolished for the Wanamaker's Department Store annex.
 Most of the mansions on Bond Street, though, lasted through the 1930s.

 Not all of NoHo was built for and by the rich and (now) famous.
 Two Federal architecture-style row houses on the easternmost block of Bleecker Street were once the home of the National Florence Crittenton Mission, providing a home for "fallen women".
 21 Bleecker Street's entrance now bears the lettering "Florence Night Mission," described by the New York Times in 1883 as "a row of houses of the lowest character".
 The National Florence Crittenton Mission was an organization established in 1883 by philanthropist Charles N. Crittenton.
 It attempted to reform prostitutes and unwed pregnant women through the creation of establishments where they were to live and learn skills.

 That same block of Bleecker Street, between Lafayette and Bowery Streets in NoHo, is also home to both the Margaret Sanger Health Center, headquarters of Planned Parenthood, and the Catholic Sheen Center, immediately adjacent to it.
 Bleecker Street was the home of Sanger's original Birth Control Clinical Research Bureau, operated from another building from 1930 to 1973.
 Bleecker Street now features Margaret Sanger Square, at the intersection with Mott Street.

 After World War II, manufacturing companies moved out of New York City and to the suburbs.
 By the 1950s, these spaces were rented to artists and small theatre companies.
 The artists had to go through extensive litigation to live and work in these spaces.
-By 1960, there were more artist residents than businesses in these loft spaces.
-Among the famous artist residents at the time were Robert Mapplethorpe, who bought a loft in NoHo; Chuck Close, who lived next to him; and street artists Jean-Michel Basquiat and Andy Warhol.
-The neighborhood was revitalized beginning in the late 1960s and 1970s.
+By 1960, there were more artists than businesses in these loft spaces.
+Among the famous artists at the time were Robert Mapplethorpe, who bought a loft in NoHo; Chuck Close, who lived next to him, and street artists Jean-Michel Basquiat and Andy Warhol.
+The neighborhood was revitalized in the late 1960s and 1970s.
 As artists began to rent lofts in the neighborhood in the 1970s and 1980s, the name NoHo came into use to distinguish it from nearby SoHo.
 Previously, the area now comprising NoHo, SoHo, and eastern Tribeca was known as the warehouse district.
 The art movement of the 1970s and the preservation movements of the 1990s and 2000s also helped to revitalize the area.